Richard P. Feynman

 Special consideration will be given to submissions clearly leading toward the construction of a general-purpose molecular assembler.
 Applicants wishing further information on the field of the prize are referred to the book Nanosystems: Molecular Machinery, Manufacturing, and Computation (Wiley Interscience, 1992).

-A committee of previous Feynman Prize winners has agreed to select this year’s honorees:
+A committee of previous Feynman Prize winners has been asked to select this year’s honorees.
+Invitees are:

 - Phaedon Avouris, IBM Watson, 1999 Feynman Prize (Experimental)